ankenman/dice-and-code/axi_modules/README.md

 # AXI Modules

-This folder has primitive AXI modules for develoment and CI/CD.
+This folder has primitive AXI modules for development and CI/CD.